 Fertilizer restrictions have proven to be one of the cheapest and most effective means to protecting our waters from harmful algae outbreaks and fish kills.
 The state recently credited Lee County $13 million in clean-up costs for the Caloosahatchee River for having one.
 Hampering local governments from enacting fertilizer restrictions appropriate for their waters will result in millions of even billions of dollar of additional clean-up costs for local municipalities and taxpayers to bear.

 Local governments should also always be able to enact more stringent regulations to protect their communities where they see fit.
 This amendment is undermining that "home rule" authority.
-Go here for full alert and take action today!
+Go here for full report.